EC’s act is ‘an improbable fiction’

 The announcement of the election schedule by the Election Commission, ignoring calls from various political parties for a negotiated solution to the issue of election-time government before the declaration, is not only deplorable but also an act of adding fuel to the fire.
 Its action has already contributed to the deterioration of the political situation, and it will continue to reverberate in the coming days.

-Since October 28, the country has descended into a violent situation.
-There are various aspects to it; excessive use of force by police resulting in death and mysterious incidents of arson are obvious, but equally violent is the clampdown on opposition activists, resulting in arrests of more than 10,000 people and hounding of the relatives of activists in contravention to law and fundamental human rights.
-Another kind of violence is the alleged pressure on political actors by state agencies to participate or face the music.
+While these were taking place, there was a call from the US Assistant Secretary of State Donald Lu for unconditional dialogue among political parties.
+The Election Commission's decision to move ahead without giving the political parties time to respond to the call, might please the incumbent but was uncalled for.
+Whereas CEC Kazi Habibul Awal told The Daily Star in mid-October, "It is my personal opinion that dialogues in a democracy are a means to resolving differences, fully or in part."
+Ironically, he and his commission acted in a manner that a dialogue cannot take place.
+Whether such a dialogue would have happened and yielded any result is a different question; the EC shut that door with a big bang, that is obvious.
+If the EC is under the impression that snubbing the US government's effort will go unnoticed and can be wished away, it is profoundly mistaken.

-Besides the EC's obliviousness to these factors, the announcement disregarded the letter of the US Assistant Secretary of State Donald Lu, who called for a dialogue.
-The EC did not give time to the political parties to respond to it; instead, it shut the door with a bang.
-It belies the EC's assessment of the situation as CEC Kazi Habibul Awal told the media on October 25 that the conducive environment for an election was yet to be there.
-In 2022, the EC, in its road map, promised to work to build trust in the commission, and ensure neutrality of administration.
-None of that has been achieved, but the EC seems to not care.
+While the EC remained oblivious to these post-October-28 developments, the announcement belies its own assessments of not too long ago.
+On October 26, CEC Kazi Habibul Awal said that "conducive environment expected for the upcoming national parliamentary election has not yet been achieved."
+What happened after such a statement that dramatically reversed the situation and made the environment conducive—except for the crackdown on the opposition and flaring up of violence?
+Lest we forget, previously the CEC insisted that "ensuring a fair election may be challenging without participation of the major political parties."
+The EC's various moves, including the announcement of the schedule, are opposite to the promises made in September 2022 in the EC's roadmap.
+The 14 challenges outlined in the document included building trust in the EC and ensuring neutrality of the local administration.
+We know the state of both.

-Considering the opaque process of the EC's appointment, and its decision to give up its own power as a marker of its willingness to fulfil the ruling party's wishes, there was not much to expect; yet, its activities remind me of a dialogue in Act 3, Scene 4, of the Twelfth Night by William Shakespeare: "If this were play'd upon a stage now, I could condemn it as an improbable fiction."
+Considering the opaque process of the appointment of the EC, and its decision to give up its own power as a marker of its willingness to fulfil the incumbent's wishes, there was not much to expect; yet, its activities remind me of a dialogue in Act 3, Scene 4, of the Twelfth Night by William Shakespeare: "If this were play'd upon a stage now, I could condemn it as an improbable fiction."

 Ali Riaz is distinguished professor of political science at Illinois State University in the US, non-resident senior fellow of the Atlantic Council, and president of the American Institute of Bangladesh Studies (AIBS).
 His forthcoming book is titled Pathways of autocratization: The tumultuous journey of Bangladeshi politics.